Spiritdude/GCodeToolbox/README.md

 </pre>
 use another slicer backend, it has to create .gcode

-<h3>Concatinate</h3>
+<h3>Concatenate</h3>

 Concatenating (short 'cat', like the UNIX command 'cat') is the main feature of GCodeToolbox.

 <pre>
 % gctoolbox cat cube10mm.gcode inchaxis.gcode > mixed.gcode
 </pre>
-concatinate several gcode files into one gcode.
+concatenate several gcode files into one gcode.

 <a href="tests/sshot-6.png"><img src="tests/sshot-6-300px.png"></a>